 Genetics, hormonal changes and sun exposure are the main causes of spider veins.
 To reduce spider veins we recommend you to lead a healthy lifestyle, practice sports and use cosmetic products that activate circulation.

-We recommend you to apply our body oil with gentle upward massages to activate circulation and promote venous return.
+We recommend you to apply our body oil using gentle upward massages to activate circulation and promote venous return.

 To try to reduce wrinkles or expression lines, we recommend you to include the hyaluronic acid serum in your skincare routine, as well as retinol-like retinol-like serum.

-Under-eye bags can appear due to fluid retention, fat accumulation in the lower eyelid or premature aging where the skin loses firmness and becomes more saggy.
+Eye bags can appear due to fluid retention, fat accumulation in the lower eyelid or premature aging where the skin loses firmness and becomes more flaccid.

 We call dandruff the fine white flakes that appear on the scalp due to the accumulation of dead cells.
 It appears when the cell renewal process of the scalp slows down and therefore the dead cells are not eliminated naturally.